 Learn about other complications that can occur as a result of diabetes including neuropathy, foot problems, heart disease and stroke.

-Clubfoot is when the foot is turned in at an angle because of problems in the bones and muscles of the feet and ankles.
+Clubfoot is a malformation of the foot present at birth that causes the foot to be turned inward and downward.
 Learn about how it is treated with the boots and bar orthosis, and how to take care of your child.

 Regular exercise has many benefits and is important for young people with enthesitis.
 Learn exercises to improve your strength and flexibility.